 Upfront access payments are fixed fees that suppliers pay to distributors in the framework of a vertical relationship at the beginning of a relevant period, in order to get access to their distribution network and remunerate services provided to the suppliers by the retailers.
-This category includes various practices such as slotting allowances,122 the so called pay-to-stay fees,123 payments to have access to a distributor’s promotion campaigns etc. This section provides guidance for the assessment of upfront access payments in individual cases above the market share threshold stipulated in Article 3 VBER.
+This category includes various practices, such as slotting allowances179, so-called pay-to-stay fees180, and payments to have access to a distributor’s promotion campaigns.
+This section 8.2.6. provides guidance for the assessment of upfront access payments in individual cases above the market share threshold stipulated in Article 3 of Regulation (EU) X.

-Upfront access payments may sometimes result in anticompetitive foreclosure of other distributors.
+Upfront access payments can result in anti-competitive foreclosure of other distributors.
 For example, a high fee may incentivise a supplier to channel a substantial volume of its sales through one or a limited number of distributors in order to cover the costs of the fee.
 In such a case, upfront access payments may have the same downstream foreclosure effect as an exclusive supply type of obligation.
-To assess the likelihood of this type of negative effect, the guidance relating to exclusive supply obligations may be applied by analogy (in particular paragraphs (305) to 310)).
+To assess the likelihood of this type of negative effect, the guidance relating to exclusive supply obligations may be applied by analogy (in particular paragraphs (321) to (330).

-Exceptionally, upfront access payments may result in anticompetitive upstream foreclosure effects.
-For example, if the distributor has a strong bargaining position, or where the use of upfront access payments is widespread, such payments may increase barriers to entry for small suppliers.
-To assess the likelihood of this type of negative effect, the guidance relating to single branding obligations may be applied by analogy (in particular paragraphs (284) to (293) of these Guidelines).
-The assessment must also take into account whether the distributor in question sells competing products under its own brand.
-In that case, horizontal concerns may also arise, with the consequence that the block exemption does not apply, pursuant to Article 2(4) VBER (see section 4.4.3. of these Guidelines).
+Exceptionally, upfront access payments may result in anti-competitive upstream foreclosure effects.
+For example, where the distributor has a strong bargaining position, or the use of upfront access payments is widespread, such payments may increase barriers to entry for small suppliers.
+To assess the likelihood of this type of negative effect, the guidance relating to single branding obligations may be applied by analogy (in particular paragraphs (298) to (318)).
+The assessment must also take into account whether the distributor in question sells competing products under its own

+179 Fixed fees that manufacturers pay to retailers in order to get access to their shelf space.

+180 Lump sum payments made to ensure the continued presence of an existing product on the shelf for some further period.

+brand.
+In that case, horizontal concerns may also arise, with the consequence that the block exemption does not apply, pursuant to Article 2(4) of Regulation (EU) X (see section 4.4.3.).

 In addition to possible foreclosure effects, upfront access payments may soften competition and facilitate collusion between distributors.
-Upfront access payments are likely to increase the price charged by the supplier for the contract products since the supplier must cover the expense of such payments.
-Higher supply prices may reduce the incentive of the retailers to compete on price on the downstream market, while the profits of distributors are increased as a result of the access payments.
-Such reduction of competition between distributors through the cumulative use of upfront access payments normally requires the distribution market to be highly concentrated.
+Upfront access payments are likely to increase the price charged by the supplier for the contract products, since the supplier must cover the expense of such payments.
+Higher supply prices may reduce the incentive of retailers to compete on price on the downstream market, while the profits of distributors are increased as a result of the access payments.
+Such reduction of competition between distributors through the cumulative use of upfront access payments generally only arises where the distribution market is highly concentrated.

 However, the use of upfront access payments may in many cases contribute to an efficient allocation of shelf space for new products.
-When suppliers launch new products, distributors often have less information than the supplier about whether the

-122 Fixed fees that manufacturers pay to retailers in order to get access to their shelf space.

-123 Lump sum payments made to ensure the continued presence of an existing product on the shelf for some further period.

-new product is likely to be successful and, as a result, they may stock sub-optimal quantities of the product.
+When suppliers launch new products, distributors often have less information than the supplier about whether the new product is likely to be successful and, as a result, they may stock sub-optimal quantities of the product.
 Upfront access payments may be used to reduce this asymmetry in information between suppliers and distributors, by explicitly allowing suppliers to compete for shelf space.
-The distributor may thus receive advance warning about which products are most likely to be successful since a supplier will normally only agree to pay an upfront access fee if it considers there is a low probability that the product launch will fail.
+The distributor may thus receive advance warning about which products are most likely to be successful, since a supplier will generally only agree to pay an upfront access fee if it considers there is a low probability that the product launch will fail.